calebjessie/navimated/README.md

 Author notes
 -------------------------

-I plan to add responsiveness to the navigation states and also have more navs to add a variety of animation styles.
+I plan to add responsiveness to the navigation states and also add more navs to have a variety of animation styles.
+Hopefully the start to a library.
+I want to make it easy to add them to sites being worked on somehow.

-P.S., This is for practice so I'd love to hear any thoughts about my code and how I could improve.

 Follow me on [Twitter](http://www.twitter.com/calebjessie) and check out my UI Design on my [dribbble](http://www.dribbble.com/calebjessie).